Property Management Blog

 2. Landlord Entry

-As an Arizona residential landlord, you’ll need to enter your tenant’s rented unit at some point in their tenancy.
-Common reasons for entry in Arizona include rental unit inspection, repairs and maintenance, and emergency cases.
+As an residential landlord in Arizona, you’ll need to enter your tenant’s rented unit at some point in their tenancy.
+Common reasons for entry of a landlord in Arizona include rental unit inspection, repairs and maintenance, and emergency cases.

 3. Small Claims Court